curtischong/Messenger-Assistant/README.md

 # Dev Notes
  - If you update the [manifest.json](manifest.json) you have to manually turn off/on the extension in the extensions page ([Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid?hl=en) won't work).
  - This repo uses ES6 so if you are traversing DOM elements in jquery use `.each((idx, element) => {})';` when looping through children elements.
- - For Chrome to regoznie new files you add you have to delete Messenger Assistant and reload the unpacked version of Messenger Assistant.
+ - Due to limitations with Chrome extensions, when you create a new file you must delete Messenger Assistant and reload the unpacked version of Messenger Assistant.